edake1/ECE-4160-Dake.github.io/docs/lab2.md

 ## STUNT
-I tested my RC car and was pleased with its performance.
-It responded swiftly and precisely to commands, easily executing flips, quick turns, and spins with the appropriate key combinations.
-Below are the details of the car's stunts.
+After testing my RC car, I was impressed by its performance.
+It responded quickly and accurately, adeptly performing flips, quick turns, and spins with specific key commands.
+Notably, the car's ability to abruptly stop at full speed and execute a flip was particularly striking, and I'm excited to replicate this maneuver.
+Details of the car's stunts are provided below.

 [Car Stunt](https://www.youtube.com/shorts/sbtbLbjgg3Y)